Flagship Merchant Services Review

 Contract Length and Early Termination Fee:

-You should note that some merchant have reported difficulty closing their accounts, a problem that Flagship blames the processor for.
+You should note that some merchant have reported difficulty closing their accounts, a problem that Flagship has historically blamed the processor for.
 The good news is that if this occurs and you are charged monthly fees when your account should have already been cancelled, Flagship will generally reimburse you that fee.

 Sales and Advertising Transparency: